boozallen/sdp-libraries/docs/concepts/unit-testing/jenkins-spock.md

 # Jenkins Spock

-We test pipeline libraries using [Jenkins-Spock](https://github.com/homeaway/jenkins-spock), a variation of the [Spock](http://spockframework.org/spock/docs) testing framework that has been designed around testing Jenkins pipelines.
+Pipeline libraries are tested using [Jenkins-Spock](https://github.com/homeaway/jenkins-spock), a variation of the [Spock](http://spockframework.org/spock/docs) testing framework that has been designed around testing Jenkins pipelines.

 ## Writing a Specification File